Introduction to ASP.NET Checkbox

 - Context: This property gets the HttpContext object for the current web request.

-- Enabled: This property can set the value or return the value already set which tells if the checkbox is enabled by default.
+- Enabled: This property can set the value or return the value already set, which tells if the checkbox is enabled by default.

-- ID: With the help of the value set in ID property, it can be used to access the control anywhere on the web page.
+- ID: With the help of the value set in the ID property, it can be used to access the control anywhere on the web page.

 - Width: The property sets the width f the control.